 With in-person interpretation, there are several factors at play.
-You will see a higher likelihood of success with common languages, during working hours in well-connected locations.
-When any of those variables change, delivering the service can become more difficult.
+You will see a higher likelihood of success with common languages during working hours in well-connected locations.
+When any of those variables change, delivering the service can become more complex.

 It’s important for you to assess your requirements and have an open conversation with potential partners, so neither party is caught off guard.